bytebase/bytebase.com/content/docs/disaster-recovery/restore-from-backup.md

 <HintBlock type="info">

-User who is the member of the project owning the database, as well as the Workspace Owner and DBA can restore backup.
+User who is the member of the project owning the database, as well as the Workspace Admin and DBA can restore backup.

 </HintBlock>